ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 the different parts of the draft.

-The hop-by-hop wire format aspects of the protocol are negotiated by changing the codepoint used for the SETTINGS_ENABLE_WEBTRANSPORT or SETTINGS_WEBTRANSPORT_MAX_SESSIONS  parameter.
+The hop-by-hop wire format aspects of the protocol are negotiated by changing the codepoint used for the SETTINGS_ENABLE_WEBTRANSPORT parameter.
 Because of that, any WebTransport endpoint MUST wait for the peer's SETTINGS frame before sending or processing any WebTransport traffic.
 When multiple versions are supported by both of the peers, the most recent version supported by both is selected.

-If SETTINGS_WEBTRANSPORT_MAX_SESSIONS is used, and the client supports any versions other than the final RFC one, the client MUST send SETTINGS_WEBTRANSPORT_MAX_SESSIONS with a positive value (the exact value has no semantics).

 The data exchanged over the CONNECT stream is transmitted across intermediaries, and thus cannot be versioned using a SETTINGS parameter.
 To indicate support